 Keep in mind that the maximum seamless height is 112" if you are using grommets top and bottom.
 If you want pockets instead of grommets, the maximum seamless height would be 116 - pockets sizes.
 For example, if you want a 4" pocket on the top and bottom, we can make the screen up to 9' tall (116" - 8").
 There is no restriction on the length in the other dimension.
 Note also that the pocket sizes reflect flattened pockets, so a 4" pocket could accommodate a pipe up to about 2" in diameter.

 If you want to make use of the full 116" of material, we can also forego the fold in the hem and just sew the mesh material directly onto the seat belt reinforcing where the grommets are punched.
 This method would allow your screen to be a full 116" in one direction (there is no limit on the other direction).

 To order, use our Complex Custom Tarp ordering link and indicate that you want the sawdust mesh and enter your required dimensions, pocket sizes and grommet configuration.
 Use the notes field to specify that the screen will be used for a golf simulator screen and that it should be hemmed in white with no seams.

-In addition to golf simulator screens, our tarps are often used as inexpensive movie projection screens.
+In addition to DIY golf impact screens, our tarps are often used as inexpensive movie projection screens.